warbacon/zunder-zsh/README.md

 ![example](images/example.png)

-> Using a custom One Dark Theme in Kitty with JetBrainsMono Nerd Font
+> Using a custom One Dark theme in Kitty with JetBrainsMono Nerd Font

 *"You have convinced me, [let's try it out](https://github.com/Warbacon/zunder-zsh#getting-started)!"*